cs480x-21c/final/README.md

 Notice
 ---
+-Click the Button at **top left** to watch the introduction vedio.

+-The "Total Recover vs Time" data in the death statistics is **not available** for some states, so it might be empty.

-Everytime the user refreshes the page, it may take some time (2-3 seconds) for the color of the map to render.
+-Everytime the user refreshes the page, it may take some time (2-3 seconds) for the color of the map to render.
 So please be a little bit patient.
 Thanks!